victorsmith/social-media-api/README.md

 # What I would do differently if I had more time:

-### 0) Add an API key autgentication system, tidy up the routing, add API versioning and add a .env file more suitable for production.
 ### 1) More tests
 There are only a few tests in this project.
 I would add more tests to cover more of the codebase.
 I would also add tests for the front-end (probably Jest again, since it seems to work well with react).